umbane/carbon-project/README.md

 # Rationale

 Currently City of Cape Town (CoCT) electricity users may feed electricity into the grid in exchange for a modest credit on the network.
-This is all good and well, but it creates a vertical monopoly where consumers/producers i.e. *prosumers* are prevented from sharing energy and/or surplus credits directly with their neighbours and the community at large.
+This is all good and well, but it creates a vertical monopoly where consumers who produce i.e. *prosumers* are prevented from sharing energy and/or surplus credits directly with their neighbours and the community at large.
 In addition, only feed-in energy is rewarded.

 We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk or other carbon trading projects.